michael-pitt/AI/GraphNeuralNetwork/Readme.md

 ### Preprocessing

 At the pre-processing stage, good pairs of points (segments) are selected.
-The selection criteria was set to:
+The selection criteria were set to:
 * z<sub>0</sub> cut of 100 mm
 * &rho; cut of 250mm.

-&rho; is the radius of a charge particle in a magnetic field in X-Y plane originating from the origin.
+&rho; is the radius of a charged particle in a magnetic field in X-Y plane originating from the origin.
 The radius is related to the particle transverse momentum by &rho;= p<sub>T</sub>[GeV]/(0.3&times;B[T])

 For the training, the [TrackML](https://competitions.codalab.org/competitions/20112) data was preprocessed, and stored as an `npz` files.
 Generation of the input data for the DNN training can be found in [save_events_to_files.ipynb](../notebooks/save_events_to_files.ipynb)

 ### PreEvaluation

-After selection of goof pair was done, based on physical cuts, further selection of edges used with DNN model.
+After the selection of good pairs (based on physical cuts), further selection of edges evaluated using a DNN model.
 The DNN has the following structure:

 ![PreTrainModel](WeizmannAI/images/PreTrainModel.png?raw=true "PreTrainModel: for edge pre-estimation")

+The output of the model is a list of edge weights which used to discriminate bad edges and reduce the input data size (the efficiency of a cut of &omega;&gt;0.2 found to be 98.5%)

 ### GNN

 The Graph NN can be found in [WeizmannAI](WeizmannAI/) folder.

-The model contain two nets:
+The model contains two nets:
 - Edge representation: Input parameters of each edge are processed to obtain new representation
-- Message propogation: Edge weight is evaluated as following - Each edge + weighted neighbour edges are fed into NN to evaluate new edge weight:
+- Message propagation: Edge weight is evaluated as following - Each edge + weighted neighbor edges are fed into NN to estimate new edge weight:

 ![GNN_model](WeizmannAI/images/GNN_model.png?raw=true "GNN_model: for edge classification")